-Sourdough Almond Flour Waffles are a perfectly fluffy and delicious meal to enjoy for breakfast!
+Sourdough almond flour waffles are a perfectly fluffy and delicious meal to enjoy for breakfast!
 They’re gluten-free, dairy-free, sugar-free, and have a grain-free option, as well.

 All about those breakfast foods.

-I know, #momoftheyear.
+I know, I know, #momoftheyear.

 Sour all the dough!

 Sorry for rambling.
 Back to the waffles.
 My family loves waffles as much as I do, whether they’re making them or not.
 And their favorite version of waffles is sourdough.
 That’s probably their favorite version of pancakes and bread, too, and I’m glad of it.
+Not only is sourdough delicious, it’s actually the healthiest way to eat grains.

 While a lot of gluten-free-ers freak out about traditional sourdough, I’ve not ever had a problem with it if it’s prepared properly.
 So I do use a regular whole wheat sourdough starter most of the time <gasp!>.
 But never fear, if you’re wanting to try these and you…